Adophilus/vals-project-writeup/writeup.md

 - Pilot Operation
 - For this particular system, parallel Operation was chosen because the parallel operation changeover method requires that both the old and the new system operates fully for a specified period.
 When users are satisfied that the new system operates correctly, the old system is terminated.

+# CHAPTER FIVE
+# SUMMARY, CONCLUSIONS AND RECOMMENDATIONS

+## 5.1 Summary
+Information communications systems is one of the most important foundations for building a society.
+Social media platforms have been on the rise in recent years and the trend would not stop anytime soon.

+## 5.2 Conclusions
+It has been a great pleasure for us to work on this exciting and challenging project.
+This project proved good for us as it provided practical knowledge of not only programming, in web-based application and no some extent Windows Application and NodeJS environment, but also about all handling procedure related with “Notice Board”.
+It also provides knowledge about the latest technology used in developing web enabled application and client server technology that will be great demand in future.
+This will provide better opportunities and guidance in future in developing projects independently.
+The benefits derived from this work cannot be over emphasized as tremendous amount of new knowledge was revealed and acquired in the course of study for this project work.
+In spite of the constraints encountered during the implementation of this project, the aim of the project is well accomplished.

+## 5.3 Recommendation
+Based on the objectives of this project and experience gained during its design and implementation, I wish to the following recommendation for future improvement of information systems.
+Information systems should incorporate a sleek and user friendly design in order to captivate users and make them stay longer on the platform.
+This system will be useful since it is computerized and will promote effective, efficient and improve service delivery.
+The use of this software developed for users will make their work easier.

+# REFERENCES

+Afe Babalola University, Uyo, "The Impact of Information and Communication Technologies" pp.  8-13.
+Research in Computer and Communication Engineering, vol. 3, no. 3, pp. 665–688.
+Moon, Y., Leung, C., Yuen, K., Ho, H., & Yu, X, (2000), “A CRM model based on voice over IP”, Canadian Conference on Electrical and Computer Engineering.
+Conference Proceedings.
+Navigating to a New Era (Cat.
+No.00TH8492), pp. 464-468.
+Khan, A.I., Qurashi, R. J and Khan, U. A. (2011).
+'A Comprehensive Study of Commonly Practiced Heavy and Light Weight Software Methodologies ', IJCSI International Journal of Computer Science Issues, 8(4), pp. [Online].
+Available at: https://arxiv.org/ftp/arxiv/papers/1111/1111.3001.pdf
+V. C. Buyut, S. H. Siadat, 2008, “2008 International Conference on Computer and Electrical Engineering, pp. 419-423.
+	A. Bhondge, A. Bhatkar, 2015, “Interactive Voice Response System by Using Asterisk”,International Journal of Innovative
+A. Bhondge, A. Bhatkar, S. Fender, S. Thakre, M. Goel, (2015), “Interactive Voice Response System by Using Asterisk”,International Journal of Innovative Research in Computer and Communication Engineering, vol. 3, no. 3, pp. 665–688.